How to Monitor AI in the Workplace: Risks, Solutions & Best Practices

 • Replacing human effort entirely

 This provides context beyond simple website visits, helping identify legitimate AI usage versus time-wasting or misuse.
+Consistency in monitoring results is crucial to ensure reliable and ethical AI operations.

 Also Read: Best Practices for Employee Monitoring in 2025 (Free Guide)